telerik/xamarin-forms-docs/nativecontrols/ios/datasource/getting-started.md

 ```

 <br>
-Or, you can create a table view and set its data source property:
+Or, you can create a UITableView and set its DataSource property:

 <snippet id='datasource-tableview'/>